tekunotri/m0rehud-kbg/readme.md

 kivotos battlegrounds styled hud for tea fort2

+time taken: ~5h (gameplay only, 3 of them were remaking the overlay before finding real version)

 works on 4:3, 16:9 and 16:10 (5:4 doesn't exist but works there too if you care)

 ## credits

 placerro - creating game

-kbg devs/designers - making hud
+kbg devs/designers - making hud / hp and playerclass overlay (i took it from the game)

 ### screenshot (gameplay only for now, rest to come later)